 - 4.1 Where it is agreed that a reduction in the affordable housing provision is justified, the Council will first consider amendments to the tenures, size and type of housing to determine if an alternative mix would improve viability and provide the affordable housing to meet local needs. - 4.2 In some cases, flexible arrangements relating to the timing and level of planning obligations may be considered if the scheme would otherwise not be able to proceed. - 4.3 On large sites that are expected to be built out over a period of time or in phases, viability may need to be re-assessed at different points (such as prior to the commencement of each phase).
-The Council will consider whether viability needs to be assessed at various stages throughout the development and may include requirements for a review of the assessment prior to the commencement of each stage. - 4.4 Where the level of affordable housing provision is reduced, a claw back or top-up by way of an affordable housing financial contribution may be pursued by the Council and included in the S106 agreement.
-This assessment would usually be based upon actual costs, values, revenues etc. on the completion of the development and compared to the submission made and the agreement reached at the application stage. - 4.5 Where a developer seeks an extension to a site they are developing, or have recently developed, and they wish to reduce the policy compliant affordable housing or contributions, a new viability assessment will be required.
+The Council will consider whether viability needs to be assessed at various stages throughout the development and may include requirements for a review of the assessment prior to the commencement of each stage. - 4.4 Where a developer seeks an extension to a site they are developing, or have recently developed, and they wish to reduce the policy compliant affordable housing or contributions, a new viability assessment will be required.
 The viability assessment must re-assess the whole site.
 Actual build and sales costs arising from the original site can be used and should be supported by evidence.

-5.0 Viability Appraisal Requirements
+5.0 Viability Assessment Requirements

-5.1 Viability Appraisals submitted in support of a reduction in affordable housing or other infrastructure contributions should contain the following information:
+5.1 Viability Appraisals submitted in support of a reduction in affordable housing or other infrastructure contributions should contain the following information, all of which should be supported by evidence: